vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 The Quizlet API is used by mobile and web apps designed for learning, where users can practice with flashcards or quizzes across different subjects.

+AI Usage - Used ChatGPT for redefining and formatting our content.

 ---